-Agricultural Water Demand: Reductions in agricultural water demand are implemented through a reduction in agricultural land use-using a Subbasin-wide quadrant system that by globally reducesing the\projected 2040-cropped acreage at the element level\evenly throughout each quadrant starting from the beginning of the simulation period.
-The quadrant delineation is shown in Figure 2-188Figure 2-187.
-Each quadrant has its own acreage reduction, providing flexibility based on the location of the MT exceedancesprojected undesirable results.
+Reductions in agricultural water demand are implemented through a reduction in agricultural land using a Subbasin-wide quadrant system that reduces the cropped acreage evenly throughout each quadrant starting from the beginning of the simulation period.
+The quadrant delineation is shown in Figure 2-188.
+Each quadrant has its own acreage reduction, providing flexibility based on the location of the projected undesirable results.

-Modeling Rresults showed an additional agricultural crop reduction of 1% in the North and West quadrants, and of 6% in the South and East quadrants on top of the existing reductions projected as part of the PMA scenario.
+Modeling results showed an additional agricultural crop reduction of 1% in the North and West quadrants, and of 6% in the South and East quadrants on top of the existing reductions projected as part of the PMA scenario.